How to Watch the NBA on Monday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Nets look to pull off a road win at the 76ers on Monday at 7:30 PM ET.
+The Bucks hope to pick up a road win at the Heat on Monday at 7:30 PM ET.

 How to Watch